 Most WEBMANIFEST files include only some of the above settings.
 Developers typically link to WEBMANIFEST files within a PWA's primary .HTML file.

-How do I open a WEBMANIFEST file?
+How to open a WEBMANIFEST file

 You can open and edit a WEBMANIFEST file in any text or source code editor, including Microsoft Visual Studio Code (cross-platform), GitHub Atom (cross-platform), Microsoft Notepad (Windows), Apple TextEdit (Mac), or Vim (Linux).